Simulation-assisted learning of open quantum systems: The Learning Framework for Parameter Identification of Lindbladians

 The more recent work \cite{av2020direct} aims at reconstructing Lindbladians based on measurements at multiple times with an optimization problem.
 Their method is based on experimental measurements and the least squares problem is formulated in terms of the discrete probability induced by the observables.
 Numerical simulations are only used to determine a stopping criterion.
 Compared to this experiment-based approach, the simulation-assisted approach only works with the original set of measurement data.
 More importantly, the numerical simulation provides the gradient of the objective function, which can substantially speed up the optimization process.
+Another related approach to Lindbladian learning is the learning algorithms from Gibbs states~\cite{haah2022optimal,bakshi2023learning}, since the Gibbs state could be reached by certain Lindblad dynamics.

-While the equation-based methods \cite{bairey2020learning,franca2022efficient} fundamentally differ from the method presented in this paper, the two approaches can be combined to accelerate the parameter estimation procedure.
+While the equation-based methods \cite{bairey2020learning,franca2024efficient} fundamentally differ from the method presented in this paper, the two approaches can be combined to accelerate the parameter estimation procedure.
 Indeed, the current problem can be viewed, in the broader context, as parameter estimation of ODEs \cite{brunel2008parameter}, where the polynomial approximation of derivatives is known as polynomial regression.
 It has been used as a preparation of a two-step estimation procedure \cite{strebel2013preprocessing,bhaumik2015bayesian}.
-The parameters obtained from the linear regression, e.g., in the approach of Franca et al. \cite{franca2022efficient} can be used as an initial guess for a trajectory-based approach.
+The parameters obtained from the linear regression, e.g., in the approach of Franca et al. \cite{franca2024efficient} can be used as an initial guess for a trajectory-based approach.